 Venu enjoys reading, spending time with his wife and family, and following his beloved New Orleans Saints.

-Dr. Vinay Julapalli is founder of Integral Cardiovascular Center, PLLC.
+Dr. Vinay Julapalli is founder of Integral Cardiovascular Center, PLLC and co-founder of the Health 3.0 movement.
 He has been active in private practice in cardiology since 2008 and intends to integrally transform the future of medicine.
 He sees that healthcare is at a pivotal juncture in its transformation from acute care of disease to the promotion of wellness, a shift that can flourish only by transcending and including old paradigms through integrally informed and validated injunctions.

 Vinay graduated from Rice University with a B.A. in Biological Sciences.
 He attended medical school at the University of Texas – San Antonio and completed medical training in internal medicine, cardiology, and interventional cardiology at the University of Texas – Houston, home to the largest medical center in the world.
 During his medical training, he helped create and implement changes in protocols that have transformed the way acute myocardial infarction is treated in the community.
-He practices in north Houston and is on staff at Memorial Hermann – The Woodlands Hospital and Houston Northwest Medical Center.
-He was recently elected Chairman of Cardiology at Memorial Hermann – The Woodlands for 2013-2014.
+He practices in north Houston and is on staff at Memorial Hermann – The Woodlands Hospital and Houston Methodist the Woodlands Hospital.
+He was Chairman of Cardiology at Memorial Hermann – The Woodlands for 2013-2014.